RAF Westcott: 1946-1990s

 After World War II, rocket research and development took on new urgency after Germany's success with the V-1 and V-2 rocket, the Rocket Propulsion Establishment was set up at Westcott in 1946 and German scientists relocated to the site to continue their research into liquid rocket propellant.
-The site developed liquid propellant motor for various rockets and missiles, including the Blue Streak ballistic missile and the Europa-1 space rocket launch vehicle.
-This site was regarded as so secret it was not marked on Ordnance Survey maps.
+The site developed liquid propellant motors for various rockets and missiles, including the Blue Streak ballistic missile and the Europa-1 space rocket launch vehicle.
+This site was regarded as so secret that it was not marked on Ordnance Survey maps.

 In 1977 Westcott and the Waltham Abbey research station merged to form the Propellants, Explosives and Rocket Motor Establishment.
-Westcott continued to be at the forefront of liquid propellant research until the mid 1990s, developing the LEROS liquid engine used for the Mars missions of the 1990s.
+Westcott continued to be at the forefront of liquid propellant research until the mid-1990s, developing the LEROS liquid engine used for the Mars missions of the 1990s.

-The surviving test stands and control rooms were designated as either Grade II* or Grade II listed building and named the K2 stand as a "nationally unique test stand for the testing of large solid fuel rocket motors which has contributed to significant UK defence systems and the space programme."
+The surviving test stands and control rooms were designated as either Grade II* or Grade II listed building and the K2 stand was named a "nationally unique test stand for the testing of large solid fuel rocket motors which has contributed to significant UK defence systems and the space programme."

 Present day

 The site, which extends to 650 acres, is now the location of Westcott Venture Park, a business park for light industry.
 Being the largest business park in Buckinghamshire, it is currently the registered address for 37 companies.

 The business park is still home to a division of the Norwegian company Nammo, which continues the design and manufacture of the LEROS rocket engines.
-Reaction Engines Limited began construction on a rocket test facility in 2017 to develop their SABRE rocket engine with the goal to have the new building ready for use in 2020.
+Now defunct Reaction Engines Limited began construction on a rocket test facility in 2017 to develop their SABRE rocket engine with the goal of having the new building ready for use in 2020.

 In 2016, the UK Government announced plans to invest £4.12 million to develop a National Propulsion Test Facility at the site, allowing cost-effective testing and development of propulsion engines.
 The plan involves building a new vacuum facility which will allow the simulation of high altitude testing of thrusters up to 2 kN, upgrade an existing testing chamber and open a smaller 1N thruster test chamber for the community to use.
 The European Space Agency will advise and oversee the initial design phase.

 Westcott Venture Park has also unveiled plans for a new solar photovoltaic power station in 2018 with a planned capacity of more than 15 megawatts (MW) and will cover 76 acres.
 This will make the business park carbon-negative since the park will generate more power than the business will use in a year.